Full Fee Paying Overseas students

 Students aged 13 and above

 Students under the age of 18 years are required to maintain adequate welfare and accommodation requirements as a condition of the student visa.
-Where a student is not in the care of a parent or suitable relative, as defined by the Department of Immigration and Citizenship (DIAC), their accommodation arrangements must be approved by the school.
+Where a student is not in the care of a parent or suitable relative, as defined by the Department of Home Affairs, their accommodation arrangements must be approved by the school.
 Options include the Boarding House and Homestay.

 Students under the age of 13